ajtran303/portfolio-api/app/projects_md/4-haunt-tycoon-case-study.md

 ## Key Takeaway

-**Haunt Tycoon is not about shipping features quickly — it is about proving a system can be trusted before asking players to invest their time.**
+**Haunted House Tycoon is not about shipping features quickly — it is about proving a system can be trusted before asking players to invest their time.**